samcottle/notes/dutch.md

 ### Er

+Er generally translates to "there", but is often used differently in Dutch.

+There are five different ways it can be used in Dutch, so there could be (and may be in future) a separate pages of notes dedicated to this two letter word.

-Er generally translates to "there", but is sometimes used differently in Dutch.
-It is often necessary to include *er* when the subject is indefinite (and *er* usually comes after the verb).
+But for now think of it as follows: It is often necessary to include *er* when the subject is indefinite.
+And in this case *er* usually comes after the verb, to place emphasis on it.

 For example: